dctamtn/python-flask-and-nextjs-integrate-ms-entra-id/frontend/README.md

    - Click Login with Microsoft
    - You'll be redirected to Microsoft login page
    - After login, you'll be redirected back to dashboard

+4. **Test Middleware**:
+   - Open browser console (F12) or terminal where `npm run dev` is running
+   - Navigate to any page (e.g., `/login`, `/dashboard`)
+   - You'll see middleware logs showing:
+     - Request path, method, URL
+     - Headers information
+     - Session token status
+     - Timestamp
+   - Check Network tab in browser DevTools to see custom headers added by middleware

 ## Configuration